BGforgeNet/FO2tweaks/fo2tweaks/readme.txt

 - Vault City computer won't reveal Vault 15 location (but Tandi will - if you ask her)
 - Vault 15 computer won't reveal Vault 13 location
 - Lou (owner of Malamute salon in Redding) won't reveal San Francisco location
-- Hakunin won't reveal Navarro location TBD
+- Hakunin won't reveal Navarro location

 #### Oxygen tank protects from radon in Broken Hills mine
 Any character having the tank in his inventory won't be damaged by poison gas.